WEBSITE PRIVACY NOTICE

 However, while we will use reasonable efforts to safeguard your personal information, the use of the Internet is not entirely secure and, for this reason, we cannot guarantee the security of any personal information that is transferred by or to you via the Internet.
 If you have any concerns about the security of your personal information, please contact our Data Protection Officer (DPO) for more information.

 It is important that the personal information that we collect, hold and use about you is accurate and current.
-Please keep us informed of any changes by contacting our assigned DPO.
-We have engaged the services of RGDP LLP (www.rgdp.co.uk) to act as our Data Protection Officer.
-To contact them please email firstname.lastname@example.org and copy us in at email@example.com
+Please keep us informed of any changes by firstname.lastname@example.org

 When you make a request, we are required to verify your identity and may ask you for specific information to fulfil this purpose.
 Normally, you will not need to pay a fee when you make any of the above requests, but we may charge a reasonable fee or refuse to comply if your request for access is clearly unfounded or excessive.

-You also have the right to complain to the Information Commissioner’s Office in relation to our use of your information.
+If you are not happy thereafter, you also have the right to complain to the Information Commissioner’s Office (ICO) in relation to our use of your information.
 The Information Commissioner’s contact details are noted below:

-We keep this privacy notice under regular review and will place any updates on this website.
+We keep this privacy notice under regular review and will place any updates on our website.